WHAT WE ARE ABOUT

 ABOUT MATTHEW TAYLOR

 Matthew started this class over 20 years ago as an ILEA music appreciation class.
 This class is unique in our being blessed with such a talented musician and performer who has a devoted following.
-Such is our enthusiasm and esteem that the class has clubbed together to commission a flute concerto for performance in December 2014
+Such is our enthusiasm and esteem that the class clubbed together to commission for Matthew’s 50th birthday a flute concerto for performance in December 2014